Magicaster/First-Unity-Project/README.md

 ## What sources did you use to help you?

 This series helped me out with the camera and how to make models.
-[Github](https://www.youtube.com/watch?v=lkDGk3TjsIE&list=PLiyfvmtjWC_XBKJVuCtMXrkNnMDNB16W9&index=1&ab_channel=gamesplusjamesgamesplusjames)
+[Youtube link](https://www.youtube.com/watch?v=lkDGk3TjsIE&list=PLiyfvmtjWC_XBKJVuCtMXrkNnMDNB16W9&index=1&ab_channel=gamesplusjamesgamesplusjames)

 As well as some minor reasources here and there, though this was the biggest help.

-## Limitations, and bugs
+## Limitations and bugs

 There...
 There were a lot of bugs, going through this process.